What you need to know about the 3G shutdown and VoLTE

 Although VoLTE utilizes LTE data networks, calls using this technology are billed as regular minutes and will not increase your data usage at all.
 Similarly, even if you keep your cellular data turned off in order to prevent over usage, VoLTE should still work perfectly fine once you have your VoLTE option turned on.

 If you don’t see these VoLTE (or HD Voice) settings on your device then it’s likely that your phone isn’t VoLTE compatible and you need an upgrade.
 The good news is, if you do need to upgrade your phone, you don’t need to spend an arm and a leg.
 There are many excellent, full-featured phones that will operate flawlessly for years to come and are incredibly affordable.
-Examples include the Motorola Moto G6 and the Samsung A series phones, which range from just $100 – $250!
+Examples include the Motorola moto e and Samsung A series phones, which range from just $150 – $250!

 Future-proof your mobile with Ting

 Ting Mobile is the perfect choice for your future-proofed mobile life.
 You can purchase an unlocked device sure to be compatible with the country’s upgraded networks from the Ting Shop.
 Affordable yet capable, or powerful flagship, the choice is yours!
-If you’ve already got a kick-ass, future-proof phone, check here to see if you can bring it to Ting.
+If you’ve already got a kick-ass, future-proof phone, check here to see if you can bring it to Ting Mobile.
 Most modern phones are compatible with one of our coast-to-coast LTE networks.
-As our customers already know, you’ll save big by paying for only what you use (the average Ting bill is $23) and you will never be locked into a contract or plan.
+As our customers already know, you’ll save big with one of our low-cost plans and you will never be locked into a contract or plan.

 Speaking of our valued customers, we’ll be contacting those who may be affected over the next couple of months to ensure you continue to enjoy an excellent mobile experience.
 If you do fall into this group, we’ll do everything in our power to help you make sure your cell service goes uninterrupted!